eunbaeAN/NiceBacteria/README.md

 # Inputs/outputs

-This pipeline takes FASTQs as input the whole bacterial genome analysis using short read sequencing data obtained from Illumina technology or/and long read sequencing data obtained from Oxford Nanopore Technology or Pacific Biosciences technology.
+This pipeline takes FASTQs as inputs: short read sequencing data obtained from Illumina technology or/and long read sequencing data obtained from Oxford Nanopore Technology or Pacific Biosciences technology.